Korchy/blender_area_switcher/README.md

 Version history
 -
 1.0.1.
-- Added shortcode for switching with keykodes.
+- Added the shortcode for switching with keycodes.
 - Fixed error when switching to the 'UV Editor' in Blender 2.91

 1.0.0.